 As per usual, confusion reigns over THCV’s legal status in the United States.
 Since it comes from weed and is psychoactive when used in large doses, you would expect it to fall under the marijuana umbrella which of course would make it federally illegal.
 However, there is still a great deal in terms of legality when considering individual cannabinoids.
 All we can tell you is that THCV is not scheduled at the federal level in America, nor is it scheduled by the Convention on Psychotropic Substances.

 Over in the United Kingdom, we happened to come across a letter written by T. Rowland to the British Home Office, looking for clarification on the legality of THCV.
 According to J. Bisping of the Drugs Legislation Team, which is part of the Drugs and Alcohol Unit, THCV is “listed as a Schedule 1 to the Misuse of Drugs Regulations 2001 as a controlled drug which has no recognized medicinal benefit in the UK.”
 So in other words, it is illegal to possess or sell THCV in the UK.
+The legal standing of THCV in the United States, however, remains even more unclear.

 High THCV Strains